tkoenig89/express-static-gzip/README.md

 * **`index`**: boolean | string (default: 'index.html')

     By default this module will send "index.html" files in response to a request on a directory (url ending with '/').
-To disable this set false or to supply a new index pass a string.
+To disable this set false or to supply a new index file pass a string (like 'index.htm').

 * **`customCompressions`**: [{encodingName: string, fileExtension: string}]